aysenur-aydin/Twitter-Clone/README.md

 ## Strech Goals
 There are some strech goals for improvement for this project:
-1. Add the ability to reply to a specific tweet <input type="checkbox" disabled>*
+1. Add the ability to reply to a specific tweet :white_large_square: * <!-- when checkhed :white_check_mark: -->
-2. Save tweets, likes and retweets to localStorage <input type="checkbox" disabled>
+2. Save tweets, likes and retweets to localStorage :white_large_square:
-3. Allow a user to delete a tweet <input type="checkbox" disabled>
+3. Allow a user to delete a tweet :white_large_square:

 and customize it your own way.